 Own Limited-Edition James Cook First Day Covers

-This is your chance to own a set of two neat Fleetwood FIrst Day Covers bearing the 1978 James Cook stamps.
+This is your chance to own a set of four neat Fleetwood FIrst Day Cover bearing the 1978 James Cook stamps.
 The stamps were issued for Cook's 250th birthday.
-The covers features neat, informative cachets and pictorial postmarks.
+The covers features neat cachets depicting events from Cook's life.
 They'll make fun and historic additions to your collection.

 Captain James Cook